MootSeeker/Fan-Controller/README.md

 **Power Supply:**
-As for power the whole pcb will be powered by +12VDC. on the system we have two voltage regulators for the diffrent voltages (+3V3(MCU), +5V).
+As for power the whole pcb will be powered by +12VDC. on the system we have two voltage regulators for the diffrent voltages (+3V3(MCU), +5V(Fan)).
-To keep the whole circuit as simple and cheap as possible we will supply the 12V fans directly from the rail.
+To keep the whole circuit as simple and cheap as possible we will only use 5V fans.
+This also makes the first version of the PCB a bit easier to test the whole application.

 **Display:**
 In this project I'm using a small Monochrome TFT Display to display the most important data.
 This display which I use is not available any more but I have some laying around, so I will use them to display this data: